Augmentum has developed a thorough diligence process that allows for project evaluation, impact measurement and risk reduction.

 One-Off: Project lasting a maximum of one year, with a limited budget.
 Example: Cultural events, art exhibitions.

-Long-Term: Projects lasting a minimum of one year but a maximum of three years.
+Long-Term: Projects lasting a minimum of one year but a maximum of five years.
 The budget is substantial and will be disbursed upon the achievement or substantial progress towards the pre-agreed milestones.
 Example: Reconstruction of a historical building, natural conservation projects, academic scholarships.

 Due Diligence Phase